ovh/docs/pages/public_cloud/ai_machine_learning/notebook_tuto_15_rock-paper-scissors/guide.en-au.md

 5. `Select the datacenter location`
 6. `Choose the number of GPUs or CPUs you need`
 7. `Attach your two containers`
-8. `Attach public ssh keys only if you want to`
+8. `Attach public SSH keys only if you want to`
 9. `Check that everything is ok and launch your notebook`

 Once the repository has been cloned, find the YOLOv8 notebook by following this path: `ai-training-examples` > `notebooks` > `computer-vision` > `object-detection` > `miniconda` > `yolov8` > `notebook_object_detection_yolov8_rock-paper-scissors.ipynb`.